**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Wreaths can be made with just about any craft supply imaginable.

-Recently, we made a jute wreath using a circle wire wreath frame and jute rope.
+Recently, we made a simple jute wreath using a circle wire wreath frame and jute rope.
 It turned out beautifully!

 Let’s take a look at how to make a rope wreath!